ekrsulov/ttpe/doc/docs/architecture/overview.md

 # Architecture Overview

-Vectornest is architected as a modular, extensible vector graphics editor.
+VectorNest is architected as a modular, extensible vector graphics editor.
 This document provides a high-level view of the system's design, key abstractions, and architectural decisions.

 ## Design Goals